 Can any of this be said of U.S. Soccer, 14 years after South Korea?

-I’m now researching and writing a book called Generation Zero: The Class of 1990 and the Birth of Modern American Soccer.
+I’m now researching/writing a book called Generation Zero: The Class of 1990 and the Birth of Modern American Soccer.
 It was indeed this cohort of young players — Harkes, Balboa, Meola, Ramos and Vermes, to name just a few — whose qualification for Italia ’90 changed the game here in America, forever.
-It paved the way for this new era of U.S. soccer we now enjoy — one where participation in the World Cup is routine, where the domestic league not only exists but builds new soccer-specific stadia to keep up with demand, where, in theory, our best young players are courted, vetted and bettered by clubs in top European leagues, where American plutocrats own iconic clubs like Liverpool FC and Manchester United, where three major networks fight over the rights to televise European, South American and major tournament games to an American soccer audience.
+It paved the way for this new era of U.S. soccer we now enjoy, one where participation in the World Cup is routine, where the domestic league not only exists but builds new soccer-specific stadia to keep up with demand, where, in theory, our best young players are courted, vetted and bettered by clubs in top European leagues, where American plutocrats own iconic clubs like Liverpool FC and Manchester United, where three major networks fight over the rights to televise European, South American and major tournament games to a U.S. soccer audience.

 I’m a member of Generation Zero myself (Bruce Murray once billeted in my house).
 Take it from someone who remembers the wasteland that was American soccer in the post-NASL ‘80s: None of the above existed prior to 1990.
 It wasn’t even a part of our wildest dreams, frankly.
-The players who first qualified America made all this possible.
-They would form the core of the 1994 team that hosted the World Cup (something else, I’ve learned, that might not have taken place were it not for the Class of 1990).
+The players who first qualified America for the World Cup made all this possible, then formed the core of the team that hosted the 1994 World Cup (something else, I’ve learned, that might not have taken place were it not for the Class of 1990).

 But this cohort of pioneering U.S. players in Generation Zero created something else, something that does appear to be rising inexorably: a foundational fan base, upon which all of American soccer support now rests.

 The Netherlands, for example, is, by any standard, a premier footballing nation.
 Yet the Dutch have never won a World Cup.
-England, the boys who invented the game, have managed but one (and it required home soil and massive good fortune).
+England, the boys who invented the game, have managed but one (and it required home soil and massive good fortune to turn that trick).
 Magnificent Chile, now enjoying a Golden Generational moment, finished third on home soil in 1962, but otherwise has never advanced past the last 16.
 Remember when South Africa 2010 was supposed to produce the first African semifinalist?
 We’re still waiting — and we’d be hard pressed to name a single African nation capable of this in 2018.

 Only the Germans, Italians, Spanish and Argentinians can honestly enter each World Cup cycle believing they have a legitimate shot to win the whole ball of wax.
 Brazil, currently in crisis following the disaster of 2014, would make it five.
 France and the Netherlands are capable of winning a big tournament.
 Apparently Portugal is, too… Everyone else, the U.S. included, is hoping to build and/or luck into a golden generation of talent — then catch lightening in a bottle.